magento/devdocs/guides/v2.2/extension-dev-guide/framework/serializer.md

 ## Overview

+This library provides a secure way of serializing and unserializing strings, integers, floats, booleans, and arrays.

 Magento's Serialize library provides the `Magento\Framework\Serialize\SerializerInterface` and the Json and Serialize implementations for serializing data.

-This library provides a secure way of serializing and unserializing strings, integers, floats, booleans, and arrays.

 ## Serialization

-The main purpose of data serialization is to convert data into a string using `serialize()` to store in a database, a cache, or pass onto another architectural layer.
+The main purpose of data serialization is to convert data into a string using `serialize()` to store in a database, a cache, or pass onto another layer in the application.

 The other half of this process uses the `unserialize()` function to reverse the process and convert a serialized string back into string, integer, float, boolean, or array data.